Seizure and sale of tangible personal property

 Seizure-sale authorized by the enforcement judge

-To initiate the seizure, you must have a enforceable title which proves that your claim is liquid (i.e. valued in money) and due (the payment date has passed).
-And you must appoint a commissioner of justice to signify one command to pay to your debtor.
+To initiate foreclosure, you must have a enforceable title which proves that your claim is liquid (i.e. valued in money) and due (the payment date has passed).
+And you have to load a Commissioner of Justice of signify one command to pay to your debtor.

-The order for payment mentions in particular your enforceable title and the amount of the sums claimed (debt, fees and interest due).
+The order for payment includes your enforceable title and the amount of the sums claimed (debt, fees due and interest due).

-If the debtor does not pay these sums within 8 days after the service of the order to pay, the Commissioner of Justice may seize them.
+If the debtor does not pay these sums within 8 days after the service of the order to pay, the Commissioner of Justice can do the foreclosure.

 Without authorization from the judge